ryanraposo/codeui/usage/usage.md

 - Select an adjustment. (*eg Darken 10%*).
 Be aware that transparency (alpha) values in the color's hex code may exaggerate/diminish the effects of lightening & darkening.

 - If a workspace is open, choose a customization scope (global/workspace).
-Otherwise, global will be assumed.
+If no workspace is open, global scope will be assumed.

 - Brightness adjustment is applied.

 ## Customize

 - Select a customization method.
-You can either **[Enter a value...]** or **[Choose a preset...]**:
+You can either **Enter a value** or **Choose a preset**:
   - **Enter a value...** Input a valid hex color.
-See more in [colors.]()
+See more in [colors.](#colors)

-  - **Choose a preset...** Select a pre-defined color from a pre-loaded list of over 2k values, or a favorite color added to User Settings. (configuration: ```"codeui.favoriteColors"```)
+  - **Choose a preset...** Select a pre-defined color from a pre-loaded list of over 2k values, or a favorite color added to User Settings -> ```"codeui.favoriteColors"```

 - If a workspace is open, choose a customization scope (global/workspace).
-Otherwise, global will be assumed.
+If no workspace is open, global scope will be assumed.

 - Customization is applied.

 ## Delete

 - If a workspace is open, choose a customization scope (global/workspace).
-Otherwise, global will be assumed.
+If no workspace is open, global scope will be assumed.

 - Customizations are deleted.